-Merging & syncing tables
+Merging & Syncing Tables

 The following article describes how you can use the data from your data flow to insert new data in a destination table, update existing or delete removed records.